amoebacodes/pittHackathon2021/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Specifically, they are F-K score and F-K grade level<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;source code: https://github.com/cdimascio/py-readability-metrics<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Input: a string that contains the content to be assessed<br/>
+> Credibility scores are currently generated manually, but can be automated based on a deep learning model detailed by another member in the team:
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See: https://github.com/dominicyu04/Hackthon

 ## Modules Provided
 > manifest.json is a required file in chrome extension.<br/>